I Need a Short Term Loan or a Payday Loan but Keep Getting Refused

 If you need a loan but beep getting denied, it could be worth turning to broker sites (such as Cash Lady) or comparison sites.
 They may increase your chance of loan acceptance because your request for funds can be sent to many lenders at the same time without damaging your credit score.

-When your application form is sent to a portfolio of lenders, you may get a positive response on a pre-approved basis.
-These lenders are more likely to offer a loan, once you complete the application process through them directly.
+When your application form is sent to a portfolio of lenders, you may get a positive response on a pre-approved basis (however pre-approval does not guarantee acceptance, and is subject to additional checks).
+These lenders are more likely to offer a loan once you complete the application process through them directly.

 Making many separate loan applications can negatively affect your credit score.
 By using a broker such as Cash Lady, we will carry out a soft credit search (which does not impact your credit score) and send a single application to every lender on our panel at once.
 When any future lenders check your credit file, they will not see a recent history of failed loan applications.